diresh-shrestha/diresh.io/content/blog/how-to-get-started-with-frontend-web-development.md

 Summer of 2019, I did an internship in Tokyo at a company called Emurgo.
 The company focused on providing blockchain solutions to governments and businesses.
 I was tasked with updating the landing page for a product that they created called Yoroi Wallet.
 Since I had never coded in JavaScript or even heard of React before, I took it as a learning opportunity and spent the first week trying to familiarize myself with it.
 I did manage to update the landing page by the end of the internship and I came out of the experience with a newfound interest and appreciation for web development.

+Upon returning, I spent the past summer trying to learn everything from scratch.
+After a few months, I felt I was ready for my first project and I wanted it to be a personal portfolio website.
+After a few weeks of working on it, I finally published this website early December.

 My goal with this post is to provide some great resources that I have found in my journey and share them and to make the process less intimidating to someone interested in becoming a web developer.
 I am by no means an expert or a web developer.
 However, I have learned a few things along the way that I wish I knew when I first started.

 ## Where to begin?